jeandrek/do-it/README.md

 # do-it
-Do-it is a _messy_ toy procedural imperative (although everything is an expression for simplicity) programming language I'm writing to gain experience in code generation.
+Do-it is a _messy_ toy procedural imperative (although everything is an expression for simplicity) programming language I wrote to learn about code generation, initially derived from [_An Incremental Approach to Compiler Construction_](http://scheme2006.cs.uchicago.edu/11-ghuloum.pdf) by Abdulaziz Ghuloum.
 It uses Scheme S-Expression syntax and the compiler is written in Scheme.

-## Why?
-Because I want to learn about code generation.

-### Should I use do-it to write programs/learn to program?
-No.

 ## Limitations
 * The compiler can only compile to 32-bit x86 Assembly.
 (Use the `-m32` option